August's Meal-Planning Made Easy: Grover's Feta and Shrimp Pasta Salad

 Cook pasta.
 Combine all ingredients.
 Stir.
 Add pasta.
 Mix well.

-Great for a hot August night.
+Excellent easy, and light Greek-style recipe for a hot August night.

 Latest Instagrams